khadijaMadane/Brain-Tumor-Detection-and-Segmentation/README.md

 # Brain Tumor Detection & Segmentation

-This project utilizes deep learning techniques for brain tumor segmentation in MRI images.
-Using a U-Net model implemented in TensorFlow, the goal is to accurately detect and segment brain tumors in medical images.

 ## Overview

 This project focuses on the detection and segmentation of brain tumors from MRI scans using state-of-the-art deep learning architectures.
 It leverages various semantic segmentation models to provide accurate and efficient tumor detection.